nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 access budget using keys that are not entered in the HashMap, it will return a warning mentioning that the inquired budget has not been set yet.

-### SaveExpense, SaveIncome
+### SaveExpense, SaveIncome, Save Budget

-The SaveExpense and SaveIncome class deal with saving in the user inputted data locally so that it can be later accessed.
+The SaveExpense, SaveIncome, Save Budget class deal with saving in the user inputted data locally.
+So that it can all be later accessed.
+They all save once the exit command is set.
+So assuming there are no bugs it should save.

 **Methods**

 writeFile(LinkedList<Entry> expenses/incomes)
 * writes to the file in a similar format that is entered in to make a new Expense object within the constructor.
-*

 readExpenseFile()

 * This method reads in from the saved file either ExpenseData.txt or IncomeData.txt.
-Reads in and initialized each line as either expense or income.
-Then adds to the respective list.
+* Reads in and initialized each line as either expense or income.
+* Then adds to the respective list.

+writeFile(HashMap<Integer, HashMap<Month, Double>> budget)
+* This method writes to the file under ./data/BudgetData.txt file.
+* Will write upon exit.
+* organizes it based on how it the information is constructed for easy reading.
+* Iterates through the outer HashMap then inner.

+public static HashMap<Integer, HashMap<Month, Double>> readFile()
+* On start up reads through the file ./data/BudgetData.txt.
+* Reads in and the year then as a key then the monthly declared budget of the given months.
+* Returns this as the initialized budget on start.

 ---